 - Therapeutic activity programming specifically designed to engage individuals, including specialized activities tailored to aid individuals with memory impairments

 How do the services you provide compare to nursing home services?

-What kinds of staff will you employ?
+What kinds of staff do you employ?

-We will employ a variety of personnel to assist in the services provided to your loved one, including:
+We employ a variety of personnel to assist in the services provided to your loved one, including:

 - Licensed Residential Care Administrator who directs the day-to-day operation of the community

 - Registered Nurses (RN) who are responsible for providing basic nursing services

 - Program Coordinators who monitor and direct the day-to-day provision of program services to residents